junwatu/clothes-recommendation/blog/README.md

 ## **Building User Interface**

-The user interface is build using the React library.
-The main user interface build only with 2 react components:
+The user interface is built using the React library.
+The main user interface is built only with 2 react components:

 ### `ProductSelector.tsx`

-This component show all the clothes products.
-For simplicity, the product lisr data is from static data:
+This component shows all the clothes products.
+For simplicity, the product list data is from static data:

 ```js
 const products: Product[] = [